The CrossFit Open is about four weeks away and No Excuses CrossFit is excited to announce its plans for the five-week online competition.

-A: You need to sign-up for Friday Night Throwdown (by going to games.crossfit.com) by Saturday, Feb.
-17. The coaches will select their teams on Sunday, Feb.
-18.
+A: You need to sign-up for Friday Night Throwdown by going to this link by Thursday, Feb.
+7. The captains will select their teams on Sunday, Feb.
+9.

 Q: This sounds really cool!
 Will there be a Friday Night Throwdown T-shirt?

 A: Yes!
 T-shirts are $25 and you need to give your size by Thursday, Feb.
 7.

 Q: I have a friend from another gym that wants to come to Friday Night Throwdown.
 Can they WOD with us?

 A: Yes, they are welcome to WOD with us, just like another other visitor and pay the $25 drop-in fee.